Hidalgo County is named for Miguel Hidalgo y Costilla, who was a priest and who raised a call for the independence of Mexico.

 Contractor: Jabobs Project Management Company and Morganti Texas, Inc.

-Description: The building faces north and is a seven glass and concrete structure.
+Description: The building faces north and is a seven story glass and concrete structure.
 The building is located on landscaped grounds in the center of Edinburg.
-The building contains 31 courtroom one of which houses the Court of Appeal.
+The building contains 31 courtrooms one of which houses the Court of Appeal.
 The building houses the State District Court, Constitutional County Court, County Court at Law and Probate Court.
+Along the west side the west section of the former courthouse remains.

 Old County Courthouse – Hidalgo